 1 teaspoon dried marjoram leaves

-2 (15-ounce) cans Red or Kidney beans, rinsed, drained or 3 cups
+2 (15-ounce) cans Red or Kidney beans, drained and rinsed (3 cups cooked)

 3 to 4 dashes red pepper sauce